List of GMTV programmes: Entertainment Today

 Entertainment Today was GMTV's entertainment round-up show on Fridays, designed to replace LK Today at the end of the week.
 It aired at 8:40 am.
-The programme was broadcast for 45 minutes, and included interviews with actors/actresses from upcoming movies and music performances.
+The programme was broadcast for 45 minutes, and included interviews with actors and actresses from upcoming films and music performances.
 Presented by Ben Shephard and Jenni Falconer originally, as Ben started to present more during the week for GMTV, Michael Underwood was also introduced as a presenter.
-In 2008 the show was replaced by The Richard Arnold Show in July, which aired for six weeks.
+In 2008, the show was replaced by The Richard Arnold Show in July, which aired for six weeks.
 After the show's run, Entertainment Today didn't return, and instead the main GMTV Today show was extended to 9:25 am every Friday.

 The Richard Arnold Show

-The Richard Arnold Show first aired in the summer of 2007, as a replacement for Entertainment Today whilst it took a six-week break.
+The Richard Arnold Show first aired in the summer of 2007, as a replacement for Entertainment Today while it took a six-week break.
 It aired in the same slot as Entertainment Today; Fridays at 8:40 am.
 The programme was broadcast for 45 minutes, and included TV related guests and entertainment features.
-The show returned again in the summer of 2008, due to the popularity, for another six-week series.
+The show returned again in the summer of 2008, owing to the popularity, for another six-week series.
 GMTV's TV critic Richard Arnold was at the helm.
 The following week, GMTV Today extended its on-air time to 9:25 am, as it was decided that Entertainment Today would not return.

 Children's programmes

 Eat Your Words

 Eat Your Words was a game show created by Clive Doig in which kids had to solve challenges linked to words and food.
 The series started on 12 February 1994 with Konnie Huq and Mark Speight.
-In 1995 Simon Parkin become the presenter and was joined by Julia Binsted.
+In 1995, Simon Parkin become the presenter and was joined by Julia Binsted.
 The series ended on 24 February 1996.

 Toonattik

 Toonattik was the flagship children's strand of GMTV (known as CITV at weekends).
 It began on 5 February 2005 and was presented by Jamie Rickers and Anna Williamson.
 The strand aired on Saturdays and Sundays from 7:25 am until GMTV's closedown at 9:25 am.
 The original slot featured games, competitions and studio guests combined with the American imported cartoons.
 However, on 6 March 2010 it was reported that Toonattik and Action Stations! presenters Jamie and Anna would be made redundant, as part of ITV plc's buyout of Disney's 25% share in GMTV.
-So on Sunday 9 May 2010, Jamie and Anna departed and from the following weekend, the slot relaunched with out-of-vision presentation.
-From that point Toonattik also featured British cartoons.
+Threrefore, on 9 May 2010, Jamie and Anna departed and from the following weekend, the slot relaunched with out-of-vision presentation.
+From that point, Toonattik also featured British cartoons.

 As of 12 March 2006, GMTV simulcasted Toonattik on the CITV channel during their allocated broadcast time, allowing younger Sky Digital, Virgin Media and Freeview viewers to access the show through the children's section of the EPG for the first time.
-Also, for the first time on the EPG it gave details for the programmes broadcast in the Toonattik time slot.
+Also, for the first time on the EPG, it gave details for the programmes broadcast in the Toonattik time slot.